The Frick Collection -- Education Intern

 Please see instructions on how to apply at the bottom of this page.

-Skills: Because the intern will interface with the Frick’s many audiences in a variety of capacities— through giving gallery talks, staffing public programs, and working with high school students during the Summer Institute—the ideal intern will be outgoing and willing to work on public speaking skills.
+Skills: Preference will be given to students with coursework in art history, history, art education, arts administration, visual art, museum studies, or another relevant field.
+The candidate must be dependable, responsible, and self-motivated; should demonstrate a strong work ethic; and should be able to work both independently and as part of a team.
+Because the intern will interface with the Frick’s many audiences in a variety of capacities the ideal intern will be outgoing and willing to work on public speaking skills.
 Additionally, excellent research, writing, and communication skills are required for the successful completion of this summer’s projects.
-Scheduling availability and flexibility are also important, as the intern will be asked to staff evening programs.
+Scheduling availability and flexibility are also important, as the intern will be asked to staff evening and weekend programs.

 BEFORE APPLYING, VERIFY YOU: